 If you haven't got the cutter, scissors will do just fine,too.
 But if you get yourself a rotary and a mat, I promise you'll never look back!
 I'm even showcasing it on my supplies page.

-Tutorial: diy Scandinavian Ornament
+DIY Scandinavian Ornament Tutorial

 1) So, here's a little unconventional use of quilt blocks for Christmas tree ornaments!
 First, you'll want to make the two 4-patch pieces.
 I promise it's quick and easy!
 And help is on its way, if you need it: HERE!